FreeRTOS/iot-reference-arm-corstone3xx/docs/applications/object_detection.md

 ## Introduction

-The Object Detection application demonstrates face detection on a `.frm` input frames file by utilising ML accelerator [Ethos-U65](https://www.arm.com/products/silicon-ip-cpu/ethos/ethos-u65) and Versatile Image Signal Processor for Computer Vision [Mali-C55 ISP](https://www.arm.com/products/silicon-ip-multimedia/image-signal-processor/mali-c55).
+The Object Detection application demonstrates face detection on a `.frm` input frames file by utilizing ML accelerator [Ethos-U65](https://www.arm.com/products/silicon-ip-cpu/ethos/ethos-u65) and Versatile Image Signal Processor for Computer Vision [Mali-C55 ISP](https://www.arm.com/products/silicon-ip-multimedia/image-signal-processor/mali-c55).
 The application encompasses [TrustedFirmware-M](https://www.trustedfirmware.org/projects/tf-m/) running on the secure side, while the ML inference engine (tensorflow-lite) and the model running on the non-secure side of the Armv8-M processor.

 ### The following inference configurations are supported:
 - ETHOS (uses Ethos-U65)